AIR-Lan/AIR-Lab/_pages/home.md

 permalink: /
 ---

-**Shaping the Future of Intelligent Machines: University of Glasgow Artificial Intelligence and Robotics (AIR) Lab**
+**Shaping the Future of Intelligent Machines: University of Glasgow AI and Robotics Lab**

 Our mission is to advance AI and robotics by creating intelligent, secure, and ethical systems.
 We prioritize safety, reliability, and real-world resilience to maximize positive societal impact.